Translation of your documents

 If you have medical credentials, passports, or other documents that are not in English or French stored in your physiciansapply.ca account, you must request to have them translated by the Medical Council of Canada (MCC).

 This service can also be used to have your English documents on physiciansapply.ca translated to French, or your French documents in physiciansapply.ca translated to English.
 While this is not a requirement when submitting documents for inclusion in the MCC Physician Credentials Repository, you may need to have your French or English documents translated if you are applying to other organizations.

-Please note that identity documents other than passports cannot be translated through physiciansapply.ca.
+Note: Identity documents other than passports cannot be translated through physiciansapply.ca.

 Making a translation request

-Please note that it takes approximately two weeks to have your documents translated once they have been received by the MCC.
+Note: It takes approximately two weeks to have your documents translated once they have been received by the MCC.